Devotion (2022 film): Reception

+Box office Devotion grossed $20.5million in the United States and Canada, and $1.2million in other territories, for a worldwide total of $21.7million.
+Deadline Hollywood calculated the net losses of the film to be $89.2million, when factoring together all expenses and revenues.

 In the United States and Canada, Devotion was released alongside Strange World and Glass Onion: A Knives Out Mystery, as well as with the wide expansions of The Fabelmans and Bones and All, and was projected to gross $7–8 million from 3,405 theaters over its five-day opening weekend.
 The film made $1.8 million on its first day, including $615,000 from Tuesday night previews.
 It went on to debut to $5.9 million in its opening weekend and $9 million over the five days, finishing fourth.
 It was the overall lowest-grossing Thanksgiving weekend box office in decades.
 In its sophomore weekend the film made $2.7 million, finishing fourth.